SCIFIHISTORY.NET

 "While Caulder is pressurised to deliver results from Moonbase 3's research programme under threat of budget cuts, the CORA radio astronomy project is thrown into disarray by a series of accidents.
 As the situation develops it becomes apparent that one of the three CORA scientists - Adam Blaney, Bill Knight and Kate Weyman - is suffering from a mental breakdown and is sabotaging the project."

-It all began right here: on this day in 1976, Gemini Man launched its first (and only) season after hitting the airwaves the previous spring with a popular telefilm.
+On this day in 1976, Gemini Man launched its first (and only) season after hitting the airwaves the previous spring with a popular telefilm.
 The first episode was titled "Smithereens," and here's the plot summary compliments of TV.com:

 "Sam is assigned to drive a truck transporting a secret fuel booster that can triple fuel economy in cars, along with the man who developed it.
 Not only is the additive dangerously unstable and explosive, the scientist has sold out to the oil industry and is now trying to eliminate Sam and all evidence of the chemical."